Major & Minor Requirements

-- Provide the necessary linguistic skills and methodological tools to pursue advanced and more specialized study
+- Apply the necessary linguistic skills and methodological tools to pursue advanced and more specialized study

-- Provide depth of study in a particular subfield or area (examples include modern Arabic literature; art and architecture of the Middle East; literature and film; Islamic Studies; history of religion in the Middle East; the Middle East in the twentieth century; North African Studies; Iranian Studies; women and gender in the Middle East)
+- Develop an in-depth field of study in a particular area (examples include modern Arabic literature; art and architecture of the Middle East; literature and film; Islamic studies; history of religion in the Middle East; the Middle East in the twentieth century; North African studies; Iranian studies; women and gender in the Middle East)

-- Refine the skills required in each of the contributing departments (Anthropology, Art, History, Political Science, Religion), including:
+- Acquire the skills required in each of the contributing departments (Anthropology, Art, History, Political Science, Religion, Women's and Gender Studies), including:

 - Adduce and evaluate evidence of various kinds

 - Identify, summarize, and criticize arguments in primary and secondary textual and other materials